Jcba/pojo-to-poi-mapper/README.md

 ### Define Java Object and configure mapping

-Define your Java object with properties that you want to export to an Excel sheet.
-Annotate your Java object properties with @Column to specify their mapping to Excel cells.
+Define your Java object and annotate fields with the @Column annotation.
 Only annotated fields will be mapped.

 ```java
 record MyObject (